pereznetworks/WeatherX/README.md

 # Standards:

-And it's all javascript es2015, web-app best-practices, TSL2 security and html5 web-standards compliant!
+And it's all javascript es6, web-apps best-practices, TLS2 security and html5 web-standards compliant!

 # License: